braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.4.1 =
+* Fix: Forcing a recount of all posts to clear bad stats.

 = 4.4 =
 * Fix: Some posts were showing 0 words counted upon saving due to bad html entity decoding.
 A custom entity decoding dictionary has been added to address this.
 * Fix: Several fixes/minor improvements to the server side counting patterns.